 Lavender rhododendrons make a striking statement with their deep lilac bell-shaped blooms in spring and their leathery evergreen foliage that lasts year-round.

-Lavender rhododendrons are the go-to for any homeowner looking for a stunning specimen plant or lively hedge that gives year-round visual interest while requiring little maintenance.
+Lavender rhododendrons are the go-to for any homeowner looking for a stunning specimen plant or lively hedge that provides year-round visual interest while requiring little maintenance.
 These drought- and pest-resistant rhododendrons have leathery green leaves year-round and grow fragrant, deep lilac blooms in spring.
 Their only real downside is their shallow root system, but a healthy dose of mulch can take care of that.
+Here’s everything you need to know about lavender rhododendrons.

 Lavender Rhododendrons at a Glance

 Lavender rhododendrons grow in a rounded shape.
 They have deep green leaves with a leathery look that keep their color year-round.
 In spring, deep lilac bell-shaped blooms emerge.
-Clusters consist of 8-10 flowers each.
+Clusters consist of eight to 10 flowers each.

 Lavender rhododendrons are compact, growing to 4–5 feet tall with a 4–5 foot spread.